Mollusca: Reproduction

 The simplest molluscan reproductive system relies on external fertilization, but with more complex variations.
 All produce eggs, from which may emerge trochophore larvae, more complex veliger larvae, or miniature adults.
 Two gonads sit next to the coelom, a small cavity that surrounds the heart, into which they shed ova or sperm.
 The nephridia extract the gametes from the coelom and emit them into the mantle cavity.
 Molluscs that use such a system remain of one sex all their lives and rely on external fertilization.
 Some molluscs use internal fertilization and/or are hermaphrodites, functioning as both sexes; both of these methods require more complex reproductive systems.
+C. obtusus is an endemic snail species of the Eastern Alps.
+There is strong evidence for self-fertilization in the easternmost snail populations of this species.

 The most basic molluscan larva is a trochophore, which is planktonic and feeds on floating food particles by using the two bands of cilia around its "equator" to sweep food into the mouth, which uses more cilia to drive them into the stomach, which uses further cilia to expel undigested remains through the anus.
 New tissue grows in the bands of mesoderm in the interior, so the apical tuft and anus are pushed further apart as the animal grows.
 The trochophore stage is often succeeded by a veliger stage in which the prototroch, the "equatorial" band of cilia nearest the apical tuft, develops into the velum ("veil"), a pair of cilia-bearing lobes with which the larva swims.
 Eventually, the larva sinks to the seafloor and metamorphoses into the adult form.
 While metamorphosis is the usual state in molluscs, the cephalopods differ in exhibiting direct development: the hatchling is a 'miniaturized' form of the adult.
 The development of molluscs is of particular interest in the field of ocean acidification as environmental stress is recognized to affect the settlement, metamorphosis, and survival of larvae.